numencode/wn-fundamentals-plugin/README.md

 ## Relationable

-Relationable trait enables `repeater` to be used as relations via Relation behavior.
+Relationable trait enables `repeater` to be used as relations editor via Relation behavior.

-**Usage in Model**
+For the purpose of demonstration, let's say we created two models: `Category` and `Item`.
+`Category` can have multiple items which we want to display and edit via the repeater.

+`Category` model must use `Relationable` trait and it needs two defined properties:
+`$hasMany` and `$relationable`.

+Here's the mockup for the `Category` model:

-    class Acme extends Model
+    class Category extends Model
     {
         use \NumenCode\Fundamentals\Traits\Relationable;

         ...

+        public $hasMany = [
+            'items' => [Item::class, 'key' => 'category_id'],
+        ];

+        public $relationable = [
+            'items_list' => 'items',
+        ];

+        ...
     }

+Finally, `repeater` for items must be defined in `\models\category\fields.yaml` as such:

+    fields:
+        ...
+        items_list:
+            prompt: Add new item
+            span: full
+            type: repeater
+            cssClass: 'repeater-collapsible repeater-open'
+            form: $/models/item/fields.yaml
+        ...